 How to Get a Chinese Student Visa

 If you plan to study at a Chinese school or university, there are two types of student visas.

-The X1 is for long-term study, allowing you to stay in the country for more than 180 days.
+The X1 is for long-term studies, allowing you to stay in the country for more than 180 days.
 With this document, you must also apply for a temporary residency permit.

 The X2, on the other hand, is for short-term studies, such as if you plan to spend one or two semesters abroad.
 With the X2 document, you can stay for a maximum of 180 days.

 Along with your passport and application, you must provide a copy of an Admission Notice from the university or school where you plan to study.